JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 ```

 Unfortunately, `TestJIT$Scope::close` is not being inlined, which makes our objects escape.
 Actually, we've just diagnosed
-https://bugs.openjdk.org/browse/JDK-8267532 which doesn't have a solution as of the time of writing.
-But, we now at least
+[JDK-8267532](https://bugs.openjdk.org/browse/JDK-8267532) which doesn't have a solution as of the time of writing.
+But,
-know the reason _why_ the objects are escaping.
-In other cases this might be a more useful tool to track down a problematic
+we now at least know the reason _why_ the objects are escaping.
+In other cases this might be a more useful tool to track
-piece of code in order to apply a spot fix.
-But, unfortunately when dealing with performance, there is not always a pot
+down a problematic piece of code in order to apply a spot fix.
+But, unfortunately when dealing with performance, there is
-of gold at the end of the rainbow.
+not always a pot of gold at the end of the rainbow.

-# 6. Debugging compilation using a native debugger
+## 6. Debugging compilation using a native debugger

-Finally, let's bust out the ultimate escape hatch: debugging the source code directly during a compilation.
+Finally, let's bust open the ultimate escape hatch: debugging the source code directly during a compilation.
 Stepping through
 the source code with a debugger is the ultimate tool for inspecting what a JIT compiler is doing, when all else falls short.
 For this, we need a 'slowdebug' build (obtained in a similar way to a fastdebug build).
 This is needed so that the VM is
 actually debugable without too many issues using a native debugging tool.